Realising her Dream

 “When we were in Fiji I knew I wanted to be a teacher.
 For financial reasons and looking after three children, I couldn’t study at the time but it was always at the back of my mind.”

-The flexibility offered by the Open Polytechnic, New Zealand’s leading distance education provider, appealed to Lynette and after completing a certificate in early childhood education with another tertiary education provider, she decided to work towards her degree, which she completed last year.
+The flexibility offered by the Open Polytechnic, New Zealand’s leading distance education provider, appealed to Lynette and after completing a certificate in early childhood education with another tertiary education provider, she decided to work towards her degree, which she completed in 2015.

 “The Open Polytechnic ticked all the boxes.
 With flexibility and a suitable distance learning programme, it allowed me to continue to work and at the same time spend time with my family.
 Sports play a big role in my family.
 All the children were involved in sports but due to this flexibility in learning I was able to attend and watch them compete,” she explains.